-Urs Thomas 250-557-4325

-Brigid Cumming 250-557-4252

-Doug Daugert 250-557-2025

-Elizabeth "Betty" Stewart 250-557-4760

-Charleen O'Brien Anderson 250-557-4501

-Verena Gibbs Principal 250-626-6026 or 250-557-4333

-Course of Action: Determine if evacuation is required.
+EMBO C Office Notifies: CAO TBD Aaron Cunningham (Emergency Coordinator) 250-557-2009 Masset RCMP 250-626-3991 call Emergency personnel will call each other to confirm receipt of the notification ollowing responders immediately: Craig Beachy (Fire Chief) 250-557-4421 Sean O'Donoghue (Public Works) 250-557-4272 BC Ambulance 1-800-461-9911 Mark Van Herd (Public Works) 250-557-4326 Mayor and Council Doug Daugert 250-557-2025 Brigid Cumming 250-557-4252 Ian (Norman) Gould 250 557 4665 Kazamir Falconbridge 250 557 9359 Kelly Whitney-Gould 250-557-4665 Sarah Finnie Principal Cell: 250 626 8917 or 250-557-4333 (School) Course of Ac tion: Determine if evacuation is required.
 If evacuation is not required, information will continue to be shared between local authorities, Fire, Police BCAS, etc Post notices at Beaches and Marinas immediately informing public of the potential threat.
 Notify Fire department to sound alarm and send trucks with sirens and loudspeaker to notify all residents of evacuation Public Works staff to notify all boat owners and dwellers of the threat.
-As per attached "Schedule A" of persons in immediate risk delegate phone out for immediate response should an evacuation be required If an evacuation is required the following will apply: Proceed to the appropriate Alert based on the time a Tsunami wave is expected to arrive.

-evacuation, continue to establish communication with all stakeholders, gather important information from all sources, and verify.
-At 6 hrs move to Alert 1.
-Evacuation is expected in less than 6 hours.
-Prepare to assist with
+As per attached "Schedule A" of persons in immediate risk delegate phone out for immediate response should an evacuation be required If an evacuat ion is required, the following will apply: Proceed to the appropriate Alert based on the time a Tsunami wave is expected to arrive.
+Alert 2- Evacuation is expected in 6 - 18 hours.
+Prepare as necessary for evacuation, continue to establish communication with all stakeholders, gather important information from all sources, and verify.
+At 6 hrs move to Alert 1 Alert 1- Evacuation is expected in less than 6 hours.
+Prepare to assist with evacuation, if necessary, ensuring you are still response capable.